nerdherd/SwerveDrive2023/README.md

 Please branch off from the `dev` branch for any changes, and then submit a PR when finished.
 Changes will be merged into the main branch and tagged as a release every two weeks.

+Please use the `merge` branch to apply changes upstream to ChargedUp2023.

 ## 3rd Party Libraries